BrayanLP/infoCasas/Criteria.md

 ## Negative Points

-- No control over server-side rendering (e.g. not using getInitialProps)
 - No componentization
 - Inline styles
 - No control over re-rendering (e.g. not using id for a list)